Search for Important Questions

 1. Describe the role of Philosophy, Sociology, and Psychology in designing the school curriculum.

-3. What do you mean by Axiology, Aesthetics, and Ethics in philosophy?
-Discuss each in detail.
+3. What do you mean by 'Open School'?

 1. Explain metaphysics, epistemology in philosophy.